scoobiii/OSI8/Configures Ops Agent to collect telemetry from the app and restart Ops Agent..md

 4:00
 in your project is coming from?
 4:02
-Let's have a look.
+Let’s have a look.
 4:04
 Now that we have added our staging project
 4:06
-to our monitoring metrics scope, let's
+to our monitoring metrics scope, let’s
 4:08
 see how we can navigate between the two.
 4:11